fabio-marini/MediatR.Extensions.Azure.Storage/docs/BlobExtensions.md

 - [DownloadBlobResponseBehavior][6]: used to download the MediatR response from the specified blob container

 ## Processors
-This package contains the following processors:
+This repository contains the following processors:

 - [UploadBlobRequestProcessor][7]: used to upload the MediatR request to the specified blob container
 - [UploadBlobResponseProcessor][8]: used to upload the MediatR response to the specified blob container